DOAJ/doaj/README.md

   - `sponsors.md`
   - `supporters.md`

-### Static page contents

-Static content is usually long-form, unstructured texts (Data documentation, About...).

-Each static page includes YAML front matter at the top of the document which indicates:
+Each static Markdown page includes YAML front matter at the top of the document which indicates:

 - `layout`:
   - the layout to be used for that page
-  - for now, we only have `sidenav`
+  - for now, we only have `sidenav`, `data`, `two-col-data`: **TO BE RENAMED**
 - `title`:
   - the page title displayed in `<h1>` and `<title>` tags
 - `toc` (`true` or `false`):
-  - whether or not we want a table of contents on the side
+  - whether or not we want a table of contents on the side, for in-page navigation
 - `highlight` (`true` or `false`):
   - whether or not the page should start with a highlight section (slightly darker background, as seen in the homepage’s search box)